silvacms/documentation/source/silva/contents/views.rst

                # Create a new article using title and text
                pass

-- On line 2, we says that our page will be available on ``Blog`` content type.
+- On line 2, we use the :term:`Grok directive` :py:func:`grok.context`
+  to associate our page to the ``Blog`` content type.

-- On line 3, we says that it will be called ``post.html``.
+- On line 3, we use the :term:`Grok directive` :py:func:`grok.name` to
+  name our page ``post.html``.

-- On line 4, we require the user to have at least the security permission ``silva.ChangeSilvaContent`` to be able to see this page.
+- On line 4, we use the :term:`Grok directive` :py:func:`grok.require`
+  to require the user to have at least the security permission ``silva.ChangeSilvaContent`` to be able to see this page.
 You can refer to :ref:`available-permissions` to have a full listing of all available permissions.
 If you don't specify any security restriction, the default permission required to see a page (or a view) is ``zope2.View``.

 - On line 6, in the ``update`` method, we take two parameters that could have been posted by a HTML form, to create an article in the